ahuacate/pfsense-pfblockerng/README.md

 |Jul 26 11:06:05|OPT2|192.168.40.151|connect.facebook.net [ TLD ]|AntiSocial_BD
 ||||DNSBL-HTTPS | |DNSBL_Malicious

 If you see nothing in the DNSBL section then pfBlockerNG is NOT working.
-Check your configurations to resolve.
-Remember after any edits or changes always perform a pfBlockerNG Update by following the procedures in **8.5 Force DNSBL Feed Updates**.
+Check your configurations for DNS resolve.
+Remember after any edits or changes always perform a pfBlockerNG Update by following the procedures in **4.03 Force DNSBL Feed Updates**.

 If I am left scratching my heading wondering what I've done wrong I find deleting and recreating the pfSense firewall floating rules often fixes things.
 My procedure is as follows:
 *  Step 1: Go to pfSense WebGUI `Firewall` > `pfBlockerNG` > `General Tab` and disable pfBlockerNG.
 Click `Save` at the bottom of the page.